 to develop and maintain the alumni association of the IALA WWA and promoting IALA activities through the alumni association;

-To report WWA activities to the IALA Council.

-4 The IALA WWA is governed by a Board, which reports to the IALA Council.
-The Council approves the IALA WWA work programme and receives reports of the WWA's activities.
+4 The WWA is governed by a Board, which, through its Dean reports its activities to the IALA Council.
+The Council approves the WWA work programme.

 5 The role of the Board is: